 The best kind of music to play at these times are pieces which are slow to medium in tempo and in major keys.

-Hymns like "Holy God, We Praise Thy Name" or "Liebster Jesu," which are in major keys, come out well played at a medium-slow tempo with a nice, warm flute tone just loud enough to help cover the sound of anyone who may be crying; other music might work better using an ensemble combination of flutes, strings, or maybe principal tone, provided it isn't too loud.
+Hymns like "Holy God, We Praise Thy Name," "O God Our Help In Ages Past," or "Liebster Jesu," which are all in major keys, come out well played at a medium-slow tempo with a nice, warm flute or string tone just loud enough to help cover the sound of anyone who may be crying; other music might work better using an ensemble combination of flutes, strings, or maybe principal tone, provided it isn't too loud.

 It's also important to remember not to be too thin-skinned and over-sensitive; the only person who has the right to criticize your playing is someone who plays better than you, and, if such a person is present, they will be full of encouragement for your efforts.